How to Plan Ahead In Order to Get Ahead

 - Your standing compared to the competition – Look at what the companies you compete against do as far as business is concerned and figure out where you want to be.
-By knowing this, you can figure out if there are things that you can do better than them, capitalize on those area and try to take some of their market share.
+By knowing your standing, you can figure out if there are things that you can do better than them, capitalize on those areas, and try to take some of their market share.

-- Your employees – Not only do your employees often serve as the face of your company, but their skill drives it, making them an important part of identifying business strategy.
+- Your employees – Not only do your employees serve as the face of your company, their skill drives it; which makes them a core part of identifying business strategy.

 From providing additional training in important skill sets, to implementing policies that keep morale and productivity high, you should work to develop your employees and offer an example that other companies will want to follow.

-- Growth – This goes hand in hand with planning your business’s future, but you should clarify just what kind of growth you want to undergo.
+- Growth – This goes hand in hand with planning your business’s future, but you should clarify just what kind of growth you want to achieve.